LaVapeDeBlud/Minimal-macOS-App-Uninstaller/README.md

 ## Notes

 * Only searches **user-level library folders**; no `sudo` required.
-* Optional: skip `Containers` folder to avoid macOS permission prompts.
+* Skips `Containers` folder to avoid macOS permission prompts.
 * Safe: does **not delete anything automatically**.

 ---

 ## License

-This project is licensed under the GNU General Public License v3.0.
+* This project is licensed under the GNU General Public License v3.0.
-See the LICENSE file for details.
+* See the LICENSE file for details.
 ---